-A critical aspect to counter the economic challenges of low fertility is raising investment in basic and applied research to foster technological progress as the main driver of long-run economic growth (Jones and Williams, 1998, 2000; Prettner and Werner, 2016; Huang et al., 2023).
+A critical aspect to counter the economic challenges of low fertility is raising investment in basic and applied research to foster technological progress as the main driver of long-run economic growth (Jones & Williams 1998, Prettner & Werner 2016, Huang et al. 2023).
 Productivity improvements can go a long way in compensating for a declining labor force.
-In addition, countries facing more severe demographic challenges invest more heavily in technologies that substitute for workers such as industrial robots, 3D printers, and artificial intelligence (Abeliansky et al., 2020; Abeliansky and Prettner, 2023; Gehringer and Prettner, 2019; Acemoglu and Restrepo, 2022).
-Boosting research into labor-saving or labor-enhancing technologies may therefore be an important complement to educational investments in ensuring long-run economic prosperity in the face of population decline.
+In addition, countries facing more severe demographic challenges invest more heavily in technologies that substitute for workers such as industrial robots, 3D printers, and artificial intelligence (Acemoglu & Restrepo 2022, Abeliansky & Prettner 2023).
+Boosting research into labor-saving or laborenhancing technologies may therefore be an important complement to educational investments in ensuring long-run economic prosperity in the face of population decline.

 Another lever to cope with a declining workforce is to raise the statutory and actual retirement ages.
 Because life expectancy has increased in all rich countries in the past decades, people spend more and more time in retirement.
-While optimal individual retirement tends to rise with life expectancy, regulations and implicit subsidies are in place that induce people to retire at the statutory age or even earlier (Bloom et al., 2007, 2010; Prettner and Canning, 2014; Kuhn and Prettner, 2023).
+While optimal individual retirement tends to rise with life expectancy, regulations and implicit subsidies are in place that induce people to retire at the statutory age or even earlier (Bloom et al. 2007, 2010; Kuhn & Prettner 2023).
 More flexibility in the system to accommodate voluntary extensions of the working life could be helpful for mitigating the negative effects of low fertility on the workforce.

 No policy in isolation will be a panacea; rather, a mutually reinforcing combination of different policies is more likely to be effective.
-For example, if education and health investments raise the productivity of workers and allow them to work to older ages, an increase in the retirement age is likely to be more effective than without better health and education (Kuhn et al., 2015; Sánchez-Romero et al., 2016).
+For example, if education and health investments raise the productivity of workers and allow them to work to older ages, an increase in the retirement age is likely to be more effective than it would be without better health and education (Kuhn et al. 2015, Sánchez-Romero et al. 2016).
 An unhealthy population may just not be capable of postponing retirement.
-Analogously, while immigration can mitigate some of the demographic effects of low fertility, it is unlikely to fully compensate them.
+Analogously, while immigration can mitigate some of the demographic effects of low fertility, it is unlikely to fully compensate for them.
 Policies aimed at achieving a more desirable balance between family and work responsibilities could help to increase fertility and raise labor force participation.
 Combining migration, family, and education policies could reduce the extent of population decline.
 Finally, investments in education and investments in science and technology would be complementary in raising the productivity of workers.

-Aside from the due consideration of synergies across policy domains and the implications for the design of balanced policy mixes to address the implications of fertility decline, further thought needs to address how the given sets of policy options relate to the socioeconomic consequences of digitalization, which generate challenges and opportunities in regard to production, consumption, and the processes of social interaction that may ultimately drive changes in fertility itself.
+Aside from the due consideration of synergies across policy domains and the implications for the design of balanced policy mixes to address the implications of fertility decline, further thought needs to address how the given sets of policy options relate to the socioeconomic consequences of digitalization which generates challenges and opportunities in regard to production, consumption, and the processes of social interaction that may ultimately drive changes in fertility itself.
 Indeed, these processes imply a need to consider whether entirely new policy designs are necessary to channel digitalization toward fostering its positive and containing its negative consequences.
 Finally, policymakers may need to understand how the ongoing socioeconomic transformations come with changes in individual preferences and social norms and what the implications are for policymaking.
-This includes the proviso that fertility decline and the accompanying transitions should be considered and addressed from a perspective that centers on social welfare more broadly rather than on economic growth alone.
+This includes the proviso that fertility decline and the accompanying transitions should be considered and addressed from a perspective that centers on social welfare rather than on economic growth alone.